 Domain.com's most popular web hosting plan is also its cheapest—the Basic plan (opens in new tab) costs just $3.75 a month, whether you purchase a one-year, two-year, or three-year plan.
 However, hidden away in the fine print is the renewal price: $4.99 a month.

 It’s not a huge price increase compared to many on this list, and indeed, the renewal price is still excellent value for money, but we feel that Domain.com should make this information more prominent during the checkout process.

-InterServer is a web hosting company that offers standard web hosting, active server page hosting, virtual private server (VPS) hosting, cloud storage, and dedicated servers.
-At $2.50 a month, it’s one of the cheapest hosts on our list, and we do like that the price you pay to sign up for is locked in forever, and the plan is quite well featured.
+InterServer is a web hosting company that offers standard web hosting, active server page hosting, VPS hosting, cloud storage, and dedicated servers.
+At $2.50 a month (opens in new tab), it’s one of the cheapest hosts on our list, and we do like that the price you pay to sign up for is locked in forever, and the plan is quite well featured.

 For your $5, you get unlimited disk space, email accounts, bandwidth, FTP accounts, and email forwarders.
 There’s more: you also get free SSL certificates, RAID and Cloudflare caching, automatic malware scanning, weekly backups, and a free website migration.

 With the one-click installer, you can easily install over 450 popular cloud apps, including software like WordPress (opens in new tab), Joomla, osCommerce, Magneto, phpBB, YetiForce, and ownCloud.
 If you’re looking for a cheap web host that has transparent pricing and doesn’t cut any corners, InterServer is a good bet.